Burger-Byte/robin-ai-observability/README.md

 ## Testing

-Use the included test script to verify the API:
+Use the included test script to verify the API after running `setup-and-run.sh`:

 ```bash
 make test